salesforcecli/plugin-apex/messages/runtest.md

 # flags.synchronous.summary

-Runs test methods from a single Apex class synchronously; if not specified, tests are run ansynchronously.
+Runs test methods from a single Apex class synchronously; if not specified, tests are run asynchronously.

 # flags.detailed-coverage.summary